lirantal/ls-mcp/docs/design.md

 Safely gets the parent directory path, handling edge cases like root directory.

 ### Integration with MCPConfigService
-- **Optional Feature**: Directory bubbling is controlled by constructor options
+- **Optional Feature**: Directory bubbling is controlled by constructor options in `MCPConfigService`.
-- **Local Paths Only**: Only applies to paths marked as `'local'` type
+- **Local Paths Only**: Only applies to paths marked as `'local'` type.
-- **Seamless Integration**: Works transparently with existing configuration discovery logic
+- **Seamless Integration**: Works transparently with existing configuration discovery logic.

 ### Example Usage
 ```typescript